operator-framework/enhancements/enhancements/scorecard-metadata.md

 #### Story 1

-As a test developer I would like to be able to include, replace, and remove test metadata within operator bundles.
+As a developer, I would like to use the operator-registry github repo golang API to include, replace, and remove test metadata within operator bundles.
 The ability to remove test metadata would support disconnected environments where running tests is not applicable.

 #### Story 2

-As a test developer I would like to extract test metadata from operator bundles so as to execute tests against the operator and its bundle contents.
+As a developer I would like to use the operator-registry github repo golang API to extract test metadata from operator bundles so as to execute tests against the operator and its bundle contents.

+#### Story 3

+As a developer I would like to use the operator-registry github repo golang API to extract test metadata from operator bundles but also have the ability to control what bundle contents are extracted.

 ### Risks and Mitigations